-- 5. The statutory functions of the Ethical Standards Commissioner ("the ESC") are set out in a document available from our website.
-One of the core functions of the Commissioner is to investigate complaints about the conduct of MSPs, local authority councillors, board members of public bodies (including conduct comprising of bullying, harassment and sexual harassment) and lobbyists.
-The Commissioner may also conduct investigations into allegations of breaches of the Code of Practice for Ministerial Appointments to Public Bodies in Scotland as well as more generally examining the appointments practices of the Scottish Ministers.
-The Commissioner's functions in relation to conduct are set out in various pieces of legislation which will be further referred to throughout this manual: - a. the Ethical Standards in Public Life etc. (Scotland) Act (2000) (the "2000 Act").
-The list of public bodies covered by the 2000 Act is set out in Schedule 3 to the 2000 Act; - b. the Scottish Parliamentary Standards Commissioner Act (2002) (the "2002 Act"); - c. the Public Appointments and Public Bodies etc. (Scotland) Act 2003 (the "2003 Act").
-The list of public bodies covered by the 2003 Act is set out in Schedule 2 to the 2003 Act. - d. the Interests of Members of the Scottish Parliament Act (2006) (the "2006 Act"); - e. the Lobbying (Scotland) Act (2016) (the "2016 Act"); - f. the Scottish Parliamentary Standards (Sexual Harassment and Complaints Process) Act 2021 (the "2021 Act"). - The Commissioner's functions may be discharged by any other person authorised for those purposes by the Commissioner.
+- 11. The Commissioner's functions are set out in statute.
+The applicable legislation is available to view on our website.
+As well as investigating conduct breaches, the Commissioner may also conduct investigations into allegations of breaches of the Code of Practice for Ministerial Appointments to Public Bodies in Scotland.
+He may also more generally examine the public appointments practices of the Scottish Ministers. - 12.
+The Commissioner's functions in relation to conduct are set out in various pieces of legislation referred to throughout this manual: - a. the Ethical Standards in Public Life etc. (Scotland) Act (2000) (the 2000 Act).
+The list of public bodies covered by the 2000 Act is set out in Schedule 3 to the 2000 Act; - b. the Scottish Parliamentary Standards Commissioner Act (2002) (the 2002 Act); - c. the Public Appointments and Public Bodies etc. (Scotland) Act 2003 (the 2003 Act).
+The list of public bodies covered by the 2003 Act is set out in Schedule 2 to the 2003 Act; - d. the Interests of Members of the Scottish Parliament Act (2006) (the 2006 Act); - e. the Lobbying (Scotland) Act (2016) (the 2016 Act); and - f. the Scottish Parliamentary Standards (Sexual Harassment and Complaints Process) Act 2021 (the 2021 Act). - 13.
+The Commissioner's functions may be discharged by any other person authorised for those purposes by the Commissioner.
 Unless the context requires otherwise, references in this document to the Commissioner should be understood to include anyone so authorised.

-A.2 The Applicable Codes
+B.2 The Applicable Codes

-A.2.a Councillors and Members - The 2000 Act
+B.2.a Councillors and Members - The 2000 Act

-- 7. The 2000 Act provides for the introduction of updated codes of conduct for local authority councillors and members of relevant public bodies. - 8.
-The current version of the code of conduct for local authority councillors ("Councillors") is the Councillors' Code of Conduct 2021 (the "Councillors' Code"), which was brought into force by the Scottish Ministers on 7 December 2021 following consultation, and with the approval of the Scottish Parliament, as required by the 2000 Act.
+- 14. The 2000 Act provides for the introduction of updated codes of conduct for local authority councillors and members of relevant public bodies. - 15.
+The current version of the Code of Conduct for Councillors is the Councillors' Code of Conduct 2021 (Councillors' Code).
+This was brought into force by the Scottish Ministers on 7 December 2021 following consultation, and with the approval of the Scottish Parliament, as required by the 2000 Act.
 This superseded a previous version issued in 2018.
-Copies of both versions of the Councillors' Code are available here.

-9. The code of conduct relevant to board members of public bodies ("Members") is the Model Code of Conduct for Members of Devolved Public Bodies 2021, (the "Model Code").
-This was issued by the Scottish Ministers on 7 December 2021 following consultation with the approval of the Scottish Parliament.
-The revisions in the latest version brought the Model Code in line with the relevant parts of the Councillors' Code as revised.
+Copies of both versions of the Councillors' Code are available on the SCS' website: Codes of Conduct for Councillors. - 16.
+The Code of conduct for Members is the Model Code of Conduct for Members of Devolved Public Bodies 2021 (Model Code).
+This was issued by the Scottish Ministers on 7 December 2021 following consultation, and with the approval of the Scottish Parliament.
+The revisions in the latest version brought the Model Code in line with the relevant parts of the Councillors' Code, as revised.
 Public bodies have six months from the date of issue to adopt the Model Code, adapted for their own circumstances and subject to the approval of the Scottish Ministers.
-Copies of both of these codes are available here.
+Copies of both of these Codes are available on the SCS' website: Codes of Conduct for Members.

-A.2.b MSPs - The 2002 Act
+B.2.b MSPs - The 2002 Act

-- 10. The 2002 Act provides that Members of Scottish Parliament (MSPs) are required to abide by what the 2002 Act describes as the "relevant provisions" 1.
-These include the following (set out in section 3(3) of the 2002 Act): - a.
-The Scottish Parliament's Code of Conduct for MSPs (as of 6 May 2021) - b.
-The Standing Orders of the Scottish Parliament; - c.
-Provisions in the Scotland Act 1998 (Transitory and Transitional Provisions) (Members' Interests) Order 1999; - d.
-Provisions made by or under an Act of the Scottish Parliament pursuant to section 39 (members' interests) of the Scotland Act.
+- 17. MSPs are required to abide by the relevant provisions 1 set out in the 2002 Act.
+These include the following (as set out in section 3(3) of the 2002 Act): - a. the Scottish Parliament's Code of Conduct for MSPs (as of 6 May 2021); - b. the Standing Orders of the Scottish Parliament; - c. provisions in the Scotland Act 1998 (Transitory and Transitional Provisions) (Members' Interests) Order 1999; and - d. provisions made by or under an Act of the Scottish Parliament pursuant to section 39 (members' interests) of the Scotland Act.